 • What is the effect on project priorities due to a change in the weighting of company metrics?

 1. Develop a list of selection criteria you want to improve.
 For example, if you’re a sports bar owner, your criteria for valuable projects might include food and/or service quality.

 2. Apply a weighting factor to the criteria, which is typically made on a 1 to 10 scale.
 It’s most common for the criteria to be labeled with 1 being a negative effect and 10 a positive effect.

 3. Develop a list of the potential projects and determine the score for each project relative to the selection criteria.
 Again, using a 1 to 10 scale is usually the easiest way to go.

 4. Figure each project’s weighted value by taking the sum of each project score multiplied by the weight of the selection criteria.

 5. Assign an ease-of-completion (EOC) value for each project (1 to 10 scale) to help you estimate how easy it is to successfully complete a project.

 Your matrix and calculations should look something like this:

-This matrix was completed using the template in Quality Companion.
+This matrix was completed using the template in Companion by Minitab.
 Companion’s project prioritization matrix template makes it easy to see which projects will provide the most value for the least effort—which is essential knowledge for anyone starting a Lean Six Sigma initiative.
 The matrix can also help you stay organized and on top of project currently in queue for completion.